ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 ```

 To put the `subnet-evm` binary in the right place, run the following command
-(assuming the `avalanchego` and `subnet-evm` repos are in the same folder):
+(assuming the `avalanchego` and `subnet-evm` repositories are in the same folder):

 ```bash
 mv ./subnet-evm/build/srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy ./avalanchego/build/plugins;
 ```

-## Subnet-cli Wizard
+## Subnet-CLI Wizard

 The easiest and fastest way to get your new Subnet off the ground is to use the
 [`subnet-cli`](https://github.com/ava-labs/subnet-cli).
 This powerful CLI can
 add validators, create Subnets, and create blockchains.
-Documentation of subnet-cli can be found [here](./subnet-cli.md).
+Documentation of Subnet-CLI can be found [here](./subnet-cli.md).

 :::info
 The `subnet-cli` DOES NOT need to be run on the same host where you are